timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-aot-limitations.md

   ./resourceaccess
 clear: true
 ```
-The execution breaks with an `NullPointerException` exception.
+The execution breaks with a `NullPointerException` exception.

-We can also use the **tracing agent** to write a configuration file.
-As an alternative individual resource paths can also be specified directly to native-image via the `-H:IncludeResources` flag.
+We can also use the **tracing agent** to write a configuration.
+As an alternative, individual resource paths can also be specified directly to native-image via the `-H:IncludeResources` flag.
 ```terminal:execute
 command: |
   $GRAALVM_HOME/bin/native-image -H:IncludeResources=config.properties ResourceAccess